GabeScott/standard-works-vault/General Conference/1975 October - Relief Society’s Role in Welfare Services.md

 # Relief Society’s Role in Welfare Services

-*By By Barbara B. Smith - Relief Society General President*
+By Barbara B. Smith - *Relief Society General President*

 *Given in the October session of the 1975 General Conference*